Museum of the Year: Natural History Museum among nominees for £120,000 prize

 Scapa Flow Museum, Orkney

-The Scapa Flow Museum tells the story of Orkney and its natives during World War One and World War Two, including the construction of a huge Royal Navy naval base at Lyness on the island of Hoy, where it stands today.
+The Scapa Flow Museum tells the story of Orkney and its people during World War One and World War Two, including the construction of a huge Royal Navy base at Lyness on the island of Hoy, where it stands today.

-The museum reopened its £4.4 million redevelopment to the public last year, with funders including the National Lottery Heritage Fund and NatureScot.
+The museum reopened its £4.4m redevelopment to the public last year, with funders including the National Lottery Heritage Fund and NatureScot.

 Incorporating part of the historic infrastructure, it tells individual tales of those who came to Orkney in wartime, as well as key narratives about the base and significant wartime tragedies.